 The day after your abdominoplasty procedure, you should try to get up and walk a little.
 This light activity will reduce stiffness and promote blood circulation and healing.
 During the first few days of recuperation, you should refrain from sitting for long periods of time.
 While it’s important to move, you should avoid straining your body.
 You should also limit lifting and bending, as it can increase bleeding and swelling.

 About a week after your tummy tuck, your surgical drains will likely be removed and your dressings will either be removed or replaced.
 Support garments are usually able to be removed after the first few weeks.
 Stitches that do not dissolve are typically taken out after about two weeks.

 Over the course of the first few weeks after your surgery, you will notice your energy continuing to increase.
 You will feel more and more comfortable performing daily tasks and normal levels of exercise.
 In the following months, your incision scar will continue to fade and your swelling will disappear.
 Lingering numbness and tightness will diminish significantly, and you will be able to fully enjoy your new look.

 The greater care you give yourself during your recovery period after tummy tuck surgery, the greater satisfaction you will have with your healing process and ultimate results.
 Every person heals differently, and your recovery will not necessarily be the same as another’s with a similar procedure.
 What’s most important is to communicate clearly with your surgeon and follow your postoperative instructions faithfully.
-By attending all of your follow up visits and adhering to the advice of our board-certified plastic surgeons, you can enjoy a healthy, effective healing process.
+By attending all of your follow up visits and adhering to the advice of our plastic surgeons, you can enjoy a healthy, effective healing process.